gtuzi/DeepConvNets_BehavioralCloning_AD/README.md

 *Lane switching* - in the hard track, at one point, the vehicle switches lanes.
 Knowledge to recover from this event needs to also be introduced in the data.

-*Sharp turns* - In the video I have captured a failure of the vehicle in the hard track, at a sharp turn, due to the high speed requested.
-This was under the Long & Lat configuration scheme.
+*Sharp turns* - In the video I have captured a failure of the vehicle in the hard track, at a sharp turn, due to the high speed requested from the longitudinal controller, when running under the Long & Lat configuration scheme.
 This points out to the need for more data under this scenario.
+This failure point is avoided when running only on the Lat controlling scheme.

 *Additional signals* - need to explore using accelerometer signals.
 I expect that physical combined with visual awareness would make a more robust system